Use of two-body correlated basis functions with van der Waals interaction to study the shape-independent approximation

-In the first part of our calculation we apply the many-body approach for the calculation of ground state energy.
-Calculation of correlation energy with respect to GP and TF results nicely demonstrate that the BEC looses its many-body effects and becomes more classical at truely large particle limit.
-This can be understood from the fact that for large effective repulsion (large $\frac{Na_s}{a_{ho}}$ with $a_s>0$), particles are far apart from each other and the effect of interaction becomes small.
-The TF approximation can well describe the situation.
-Our present calculation also deals with the wide range of particles and present an exhaustive study of the validity of shape independent approximation.
-However our another fundamental motivation of the present work is to study the collective and single particle excitations.
+In the first part of our calculation we applied the many-body approach for the calculation of ground-state energies.
+Comparison with the mean-field results through the correlation energies with respect to the GP and TF results demonstrate that the BEC looses its many-body effects and becomes more classical at a truly large-particle limit.
+This can be understood from the fact that for a large effective repulsion (large $\frac{Na_s}{a_{ho}}$ with $a_s>0$), particles are far apart from each other and the effect of interaction becomes small.
+The TF approximation well describes such a situation.
+Our present calculation also deals with the wide range of particle numbers and present an exhaustive study of the validity of the shape-independent approximation.
+However, another fundamental motivation of the present work is to study the collective excitations.
 We calculate several excited modes of breathing mode frequencies and compare with the HD model.
 We observe that the asymptotic value ($N \rightarrow \infty$) of the lowest breathing mode (monopole frequency) exactly matches with the HD prediction.
-Whereas the higher breathing modes ($\omega_{Mn}, n=2,3,4$) have the same qualitative nature as $\omega_{M1}$, the asymptotic values are bit higher than that of HD prediction.
+Whereas the higher breathing modes ($\omega_{Mn}, n=2,3,4$) have the same qualitative nature as $\omega_{M1}$, the asymptotic values are a bit higher than that of HD prediction.
 For smaller $N$, the finite size effects exist and the breathing modes show slow and smooth increase until it approaches the asymptotic value ($N \rightarrow \infty$).